ScrierOne/Assorted-Adjustments/README.md

 ### Berserk Override Script For Minsc

 Gives Minsc an override script (that is, a script that takes precedence of his normal companion AI and works even with companion AI turned off) that simulates the original berserking behavior.
 He will automatically equip a melee weapon and attack the nearest enemy.
 He can be given orders, but he'll shortly ignore them and resume mindlessly attacking.
-However, he won't attack friendlies, and you have enough control over him to use the fastest abilities (such as chugging a potion).
+However, he won't attack friendlies, and you have enough control over him to use the fastest actions (such as chugging a potion).

 ### Make sleep end upon taking damage